Eve Pollard, OBE

-Eve was ITV’s correspondent for the Royal Wedding of William and Catherine in 2011 and part of the ITV team again in 2012 for the Diamond Jubilee coverage.
-She has reported the birth of the Royal children, and most recently the Queen’s birthday celebrations, including a Tribute programme on BBC Radio 2.
+Eve was ITV’s correspondent for the Royal Wedding of William and Catherine in 2011 and was part of the ITV team again in 2012 for the Diamond Jubilee coverage and since then has regularly reported on Royal Weddings and Births and Anniversaries.